yonatandiga12/RecipeConvertor/README.md

 ### Why I did this?
-I Love to Bake! :cake: :blush:.
+I Love to Bake! :cake:.

 When I look at a new recipe I try to convert all the cups and tbsp to grams.
 (Its more accurate and even less dishes! :wink:)